ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation: Results

-\paragraph{Coverage vs.\ throughput targets} Fig.~\ref{fig:budget_curve} shows that classical baselines retain high coverage over a wide $\tau$ range, while several deep models become infeasible at higher targets.
-Methods with CPU-1T inference $\mathrm{wps}$ well above the $\tau=500$~$\mathrm{wps}$ CAN reference point (e.g., HBOS, COPOD, LOF) sustain coverage even at elevated targets, whereas methods near or below the reference (IForest at 4{,}199~$\mathrm{wps}$; PCA at 1{,}752~$\mathrm{wps}$; TimesNet at 1{,}483~$\mathrm{wps}$ on SMD) exhaust feasible configurations quickly as $\tau$ rises.

-\paragraph{Achievable AUC-PR under constraints} Fig.~\ref{fig:heatmap_tau} shows that as $\tau$ increases, feasible operating points shift toward lower-capacity configurations and detection quality can decrease.
-HBOS sustains 0.042 AUC-PR even at the highest feasible $\tau$, while methods that become infeasible early provide no operating point above the random baseline at high throughput targets.
+Fig.~\ref{fig:budget_curve} shows that classical detectors retain high coverage over a wide $\tau$ range, while deep models become infeasible at higher targets.
+IForest~(4{,}199~wps), PCA (1{,}752~wps), and TimesNet~(1{,}483~wps on SMD) exhaust feasible configurations quickly as $\tau$ rises.
+Fig.~\ref{fig:heatmap_tau} shows that HBOS sustains positive AUC-PR even at the highest feasible~$\tau$, while methods that lose coverage early provide no operating point above the random baseline at high throughput targets.